-&lt;sup>70 See previous footnote.
-The issue of how constraints should be addressed is also covered in the Government's guidance on Housing and Economic Land Availability Assessment (link).
-Key extracts from this guidance are provided in Appendix 1 of the Board's Housing Position Statement (link 1 - main document; link 2 - appendices).
+&lt;sup>56 See previous footnote.
+The issue of how constraints should be addressed is also covered in the Government's guidance on Housing and Economic Land Availability Assessment.
+Key extracts from this guidance are provided in Appendix 1 of the Board's Housing Position Statement and appendices.